Forsyth County

 District-Level NCES Analysis

-Academic infrastructure includes 8 of 42 schools offering Advanced Placement (205 AP courses district-wide), a 484.4:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 17.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 8 of 42 schools offering Advanced Placement (205 AP courses district-wide), a 484.4:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 17.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 41.4% White, 35.8% Asian, 14.3% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Brandywine Elementary School, with a diversity index of 72.4/100.

 Forsyth County school enrollment varies 4.4× across entities

 Forsyth County school enrollment ranges from 741 students (lowest) to 3,249 students (highest), a spread of 2,508 students.
-That relatively narrow ratio reflects an unusually homogeneous campus portfolio — most districts have a wider mix of school sizes.
+That relatively narrow ratio reflects an unusually homogeneous campus portfolio, most districts have a wider mix of school sizes.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data